Causes of the May Revolution: French Revolution

 The ideals of the French Revolution of 1789 were spreading as well.
-During the Revolution, centuries of monarchy were ended with the overthrow and execution of the King Louis XVI and Queen Marie Antoinette, and the removal of the privileges of the nobility.
+During the Revolution, centuries of monarchy were ended with the overthrow and execution of King Louis XVI and Queen Marie Antoinette, and the removal of the privileges of the nobility.
 The Declaration of the Rights of Man and of the Citizen was highly popular among the young Criollos.
 The French Revolution also boosted liberal ideals in political and economic fields.
 Some of the most notable political liberal authors, who opposed monarchies and absolutism, were Voltaire, Jean-Jacques Rousseau, Montesquieu, Denis Diderot and Jean Le Rond d'Alembert, while the most notorious economic liberal was Adam Smith.
 Liberal ideas also reached the church, and the concept of the divine right of kings started to be questioned.
 Francisco Suárez claimed that political power did not pass directly from God to the governor, but to the population and through it to the governor.
 According to Suarez, such power belongs to the people and is delegated to the governor, but if such governors did not serve the public good as they should, they would become tyrants and the people would have the right to fight them and choose new governors.
 The falling consensus about the divine right being legitimate gave room to monarchies being replaced by republics in France and the United States, but also to constitutional monarchies, such as in Great Britain.

 However, the spread of such idea was mainly forbidden in the Spanish territories, as well as the traffic in related books or their unauthorized possession.
 Such blockades started when Spain declared war on France after the execution of Louis XVI, but remained after the peace treaty of 1796.
 Nevertheless, the events of 1789 and the statements of the French Revolution spread around Spain despite the efforts to keep them at bay.
 Even more, the National Convention declared that France would give shelter and aid to all populations aiming to become free, and made many plans to disrupt the power of Spain over their overseas colonies.
 Many enlightened Criollos came into contact with those authors and their works during university studies. such as Manuel Belgrano in Spain or Mariano Moreno, Juan José Castelli or Bernardo Monteagudo at the American university in Chuquisaca.
 Books from the US also found their way into the Spanish colonies through Caracas, due to the closeness of Venezuela to the United States and West Indies.